Iri3l/my-full-template/README.md

 I also use random YouTube channels to get the information need it to make everything work.

-### NEW UPDATES
+## NEW UPDATES

-* The customers section has been replaced with SERVICES page.
+* The CUSTOMERS section has been replaced with SERVICES page.
 A landing page which offers information about the prices.